 More than 60% of our student body is made up of international students from some 50 countries, including France, Morocco, Tunisia, Italy, India, China, Vietnam, Mexico, and Brazil.
 Many of our faculty members also contribute to the cultural diversity of our globally-oriented institute.

 Each year we attend numerous education fairs in Europe and Latin America to present our academic, research internship, and scholarship programs.
 If you plan to study abroad, come meet us and discuss the possibility of studying at INRS.
-View the schedule of education fairs and tours abroad (in French)
+View the schedule of education fairs and tours abroad (in French only)

 If you’re thinking of making your home in Quebec after you graduate, it’s never too early to start gathering information on the necessary administrative procedures.
 Visit the portal of Québec en tête, developed together with Ministère de l’Immigration, de la Francisation et de l’Intégration (MIFI), to learn more about living and working in the province’s capital, where the majority of the population speaks only French.
 If you’re targeting the Montreal area, visit I Choose Montréal.
 This portal, developed by Montréal International in partnership with Ministère de l’Immigration, de la Francisation et de l’Intégration (MIFI), will provide you with information on immigration and on living, studying, and working in Quebec’s most cosmopolitan city.